2017 Ford F-150 Buyer's Guide

 They say it's lonely at the top and the Ford F-150 knows a thing or two about that.
-In fact, not only has the F-150 been at the top of the light-duty pickup truck segment for almost four decades, it's been the best-selling vehicle overall for more than 30 years in a row.
+Not only has the F-150 been at the top of the light-duty pickup truck segment for almost four decades, it's been the country's best-selling vehicle overall for more than 30 years in a row.

 Build and Price

-The 2017 Ford F-150 starts at a sticker price of $25,640 (with destination charges) and can climb beyond $68,000 with all the numerous upgrades.
+The 2017 Ford F-150 starts at under $28,000 and can climb beyond $68,000 with all the available upgrades.
 How much should you really pay?
-Build and price your own 2017 Ford F-150 right here at KBB.com to unlock its current Fair Purchase Price, as well as 5-Year Cost to Own and more.
+Build and price your own 2017 Ford F-150 right here at KBB.com to unlock its current Fair Purchase Price, 5-Year Cost to Own and more.

 Just because the F-150 is the best-seller doesn't mean it's the best truck for you.
 Check out our Pickup Truck Buyer's Guide to get a good look at all the trucks on the market.